 An analysis of the steps the business has implemented or put in place to mitigate or reduce the overall loss that it is claiming will need to be completed.
 Did the restaurant, in the example noted above, ultimately reopen with a limited carry out menu and reduced hours in an effort to reduce its losses?
 Did the whiskey distillery convert its machines to manufacture hand sanitizer but at a much lower profit margin?

 As a result of the claim that is filed, the business may be required to incur additional expenses in an effort to reduce or mitigate its losses.
 With the restaurant opening back up for carry out, did the business incur additional expenses such as purchasing masks and gloves for their employees, or did they incur additional costs associated with increased cleaning and decontamination services?
-Did the grocery store incur additional expenses related the protective shields between the cashier and the customer or for the additional signage reminding customers to maintain social distancing and flow up and down isles?
+Did the grocery store incur additional expenses related the protective shields between the cashier and the customer or for the additional signage reminding customers to maintain social distancing and flow up and down aisles?

 All of the above considerations – and then some – would be taken into account in the financial expert’s analysis.
 Whether or not a business will be granted coverage on a claim of business interruption under its existing insurance policy is yet to be determined.
 However, these points of examination provide the business with the steps and information required for the financial expert to assist in determining the amount of the business interruption claim.